abbew25/Measuring_bulkflows/README.md

 `write_matrix_2_file(matrix_object, "desired_file_name");`

 The code reads in 2 input files, a power spectrum (powerspectrum.csv, which is a file with 1 column and 2 rows, a list of k values and a list of P(k) values).
-The second file is an example mock survey, which has the following measurements for galaxies: right ascension, declination, observed spectroscopic redshift, observed radial peculiar velocity,  observed radial peculiar velocity uncertainty/error, observed log-distance ratio, observed log-distance ratio uncertainty/error.
+The second file is an example mock survey, which has the following measurements for galaxies: right ascension, declination + 90 degrees, observed spectroscopic redshift, observed radial peculiar velocity,  observed radial peculiar velocity uncertainty/error, observed log-distance ratio, observed log-distance ratio uncertainty/error.

 The code uses the estimator of Watkins et al (2015) to convert observed log-distance ratios (and their uncertainties) to a peculiar velocity observation and uncertainty, although it can be altered to read in directly the observed peculiar velocity observation and uncertainty instead in the function `read_in_mock_file_data()`.